MDT seeking comment on two projects

 The Montana Department of Transportation is seeking public comment on a proposal to rehabilitate about three miles of Highway 87/89, west of Great Falls.

-The project begins just east of the intersection with 57th Street, and extends west, ending just east of the Stockett Road (S 227) / Highwood Road (S 228) intersection.
+The project begins just east of the intersection with 57th Street, and extends east, ending just east of the Stockett Road (S 227) / Highwood Road (S 228) intersection.

 The existing sealant has outlived its life expectancy and is deteriorating.
 Proposed work includes applying new sealant in the joints between the concrete panels and at various cracks to keep water from penetrating under the concrete slabs.
 The intent of this project is to seal the joints and cracks to preserve the concrete and extend the service life of the existing road, according to MDT.